-The NBA has commenced a review of the Patient Blood Management Guidelines.
+The NBA has commenced a review of the PBM Guidelines.
 The review is being undertaken across the suite of modules.
 The original modules remain available to guide practice.
 For more information please refer to the Patient Blood Management Guidelines Progress Update webpage.

 Module 3 Medical is intended to assist and guide clinical decisions and coordination of health-care across the primary, secondary and tertiary care setting for patients with acute or chronic medical conditions requiring haematological intervention.